learn-co-curriculum/quiz-git/README.md

 ## Quiz 1 - CLI & GIT

+Make a note of your selected answers for the questions below.
+The correct answers are provided at the end of the quiz along with an explanation.

 1. Select the command that will print the current working directory path
 A.) path
 B.) pwd